codurance/site/src/_posts/2019-01-07-mars-rover-kata-refactoring-to-patterns.md

 In 4 Rules of Simple Design, Corey Haines makes the distinction between testing for state and testing for behavior, as well as how tests drive design and the code design feeds back into how we further write the tests.

-**Business Rules and First Tests**
+#Business Rules and First Tests

 One way to look at business rules is to split them in two categories: indicative, and optative.
-An idea from Richard Wild, a fellow Codurance craftsman.
+This is an idea from [Richard Wild](https://codurance.com/publications/author/richard-wild/), a fellow Codurance craftsman.

 Indicative rules are specifications that don&#39;t change or are easy to change, like the dead and alive state for a cell in the Conway&#39;s Game of Life, or the world has a size in the case of Mars Rover.